Dcode99/Blockchain-Healthcare-Project/pyhyperhealth/README.md

 # api.py
-requires the user's API key to be included in each command
+requires the username, domain, and API key to be included in each command

 # adminapi.py
 does not ask for a key, it uses an example admin key.
 This is not going to be available in any real environment, but allows quick testing in development.